qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 ## Generalized View

-Views in SQL databases are "fake" tables that are derived from other tables.
+Views in SQL databases are "fake" tables that represents the result of a query.
+The view's data is derived from other tables (or views).

 The **generalized** concept of view: View takes one information model and present it as another information model, and allow operating as another information model.